 Parked vehicles

-- 8.36.
-For parked vehicles, the following conditions apply: - 8.36.1.
-Vehicle engines must be always switched off unless departure is imminent. - 8.36.2.
+- 8.31.
+For parked vehicles, the following conditions apply: - 8.31.1.
+Vehicle engines must be switched off at all times unless departure is imminent. - 8.31.2.
 Quitting (vehicles left unattended with the engine running) is strictly prohibited.